rangle/radius/README.md

 # Radius Design System Kit

-The Radius is an opinionated assemblage of open-source tools and libraries that allow you to accelerate your design system.
-The choice of tools, their composition, and a set of foundational components guides you on how to build a constraint-based system.
+This is 1 of 3 repos that is part of an ecosystem of open-source tools and libraries that allow you to accelerate your design system!
+This repository contains several branches that enable the boilerplate creation of design system instances for React.

 [rangle.io/radius](https://rangle.io/radius)